AerialScreensaver/AerialCompanion/README.md

 Yes!
 You don't have to use this companion app, but in order to get auto-updates, you'll either need this, or you'll have to install through homebrew.
 You can check the extended instructions here that recaps all of this.

-## Why should I trust you ?
-Who are you ?
+## Why should I trust you?
+Who are you?

 I'm [Guillaume Louel](https://github.com/glouel), the developer of [Aerial](https://github.com/JohnCoates/Aerial/) since version 1.4.